MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/manage-sharing.md

 Instead of using the Sharing page in the OneDrive admin center to manage your sharing settings, we recommend using the Sharing page in the new SharePoint admin center.
 It lets you manage all the settings and all the latest features in one place.

-Go to the [Sharing page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=sharing&modern=true) and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.
+Go to the [Sharing page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=sharing&modern=true), and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.

 >[!Note]
 >If you have Office 365 Germany, [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=848041), then browse to the SharePoint admin center and open the Sharing page. <br>If you have Office 365 operated by 21Vianet (China), [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=850627), then browse to the SharePoint admin center and open the Sharing page.

-For information about setting up sharing for your organization, see:
+For info about setting up sharing for your organization, see:

 - [Collaborate with guests on a document](https://docs.microsoft.com/Office365/Enterprise/collaborate-on-documents)
 - [Collaborate with guests in a site](https://docs.microsoft.com/Office365/Enterprise/collaborate-in-a-site)